 You should never assume that credits will transfer to or from any educational institution.
-It is highly recommended and you are advised to make certain that you know that the transfer of credit policy of the school and of any other educational institution you may in the future want to transfer the credits earned at the school before you execute an enrollment contract or agreement in.
+It is highly recommended and you are advised to make certain that you know the transfer of credit policy WyoTech College and of any other educational institution you may in the future want to transfer the credits earned at WyoTech before you execute an enrollment contract or agreement in.